-Other than as noted below, before 2007 the Group had not sold cigarettes in the US, the jurisdiction with the greatest prevalence of smoking and health-related litigation.
-However, three subsidiaries, Reemtsma Cigarettenfabriken GmbH, SEITA and Altadis, sold relatively small quantities of cigarettes and/or fine cut tobacco in the US domestic market up to 1999, 2005 and 2004, respectively.
-In 2007 and 2008, respectively, the Group acquired Commonwealth Brands and Altadis USA, both of which were and are manufacturers and sellers of tobacco products in the US.
-The cigarette brands acquired pursuant to the 2015 US acquisition were acquired without historic product liabilities and an indemnity in respect of any liabilities relating to the period prior to completion of the deal was provided by Reynolds.
+In the US, the jurisdiction with the greatest prevalence of smoking and health-related litigation, such claims could be brought in a variety of courts by various parties, ranging from individuals, class actions, regulators and others and (subject to certain provisions in settlements with states) could relate, inter alia, to a wide range of damages, including individual damages, healthcare and other costs.
+The Group had a relatively limited historical presence in the US until the Group acquired Commonwealth Brands in 2007 and Altadis in 2008, both of which were and are manufacturers and sellers of tobacco products in the US.
+The cigarette brands acquired pursuant to the 2015 US Acquisition were acquired without historic product liabilities and an indemnity in respect of any liabilities relating to the period prior to completion of the deal was provided by Reynolds.